AgentLinux crab mascot

 Why not just use what exists?

 Every option today was built for a different job.
-Here's what changes when the OS is designed for agents.
+Here's what changes when the integration work is already done.

 Get early access